erf/error_or/README.md

 # ErrorOr

-A result class `ErrorOr` for returning a result with either a value `T` or an error `Object`.
+A simple package for returning a result with either a value `T` or an error `Object`.

 ## Features

-Always return a value `ErrorOr` from an async function and `await` it without a `try catch` - rather do that in the called function.
+Return a value `ErrorOr` from an async function and `await` it without a `try catch` - and rather do that in the called function.

-`ErrorOr` returns either the expected value `T`, or an error `Object`, usually an `Exception` returned from a `try catch` error.
+A subclass of `ErrorOr` contains either the expected value `T` or an error `Object` (usually an `Exception` returned from a `try catch`).

-Internally, we create one of two subbclasses of `ErrorOr`, either a `_Success` or a `_Failure`, which contains the expected non-null values.
+Internally, we create one of two hidden subbclasses of `ErrorOr`, either a `_Success` or a `_Failure`, which contains the expected non-null values.

-`ErrorOr` can be used for sync functions too, and for both Flutter and Dart.
+`ErrorOr` can be used for non-async (sync) functions too - for both Flutter and Dart.

 ## Getting started